digbmc/reactor-jct/nuclear-history.md

 - James Chadwick discovers the neutron.
 - April 14th – John Cockcroft and Ernest Walton create nuclear transformations by bombarding atoms with accelerated protons.
 #### 1934
-- Irène and Frédéric Joliot-Curie discover artificial radionuclides, meaning radioactive elements can be artificially *created* from stable elements. [^4]
+- Irène and Frédéric Joliot-Curie discover that radioactive elements can be artificially *created* from stable elements.
+#### 1935
+- October 22nd - Enrico Fermi discovers a method to create a greater variety of radionuclides using neutrons.[^4]
 [^4]: “Case Files: Enrico Fermi.”
 The Franklin Institute, 9 Feb.
 2023, [https://www.fi.edu/en/news/case-files-enrico-fermi](https://www.fi.edu/en/news/case-files-enrico-fermi)
-#### 1935
-- October 22nd - Enrico Fermi discovers a method to create a greater variety of radionuclides using neutrons.
 #### 1938
 - Otto Hahn and Fritz Strassmann split uranium apart, creating several lighter elements – such as barium – which demonstrates atomic fission.
 #### 1939
-- Lise Meitner, Niels Bohr, and Otto Frisch used Hahn and Strassmann’s discovery to confirm Einstein’s theory of mass and energy from 1905 by calculating the masses of the fission products and finding that they did not equal the uranium’s mass, proving that it had been turned into energy during fission.
+- Lise Meitner, Niels Bohr, and Otto Frisch used Hahn and Strassmann’s discovery to confirm Albert Einstein’s theory of mass and energy from 1905.
+By calculating the masses of the fission products and finding that they did not equal the uranium’s mass, they prove that the lost mass had been turned into energy during fission.
 - Leo Szilard and Fermi propose a new method of slowing emitted neutrons to more effectively cause fission.
 - Francis Perrin demonstrates fission in a uranium and water mixture and uses a neutron-absorbing material to control the reaction.
-- Werner Heisenberg calculated the possibility of a nuclear chain reaction and that it could generate energy.
+- Werner Heisenberg calculates the possibility of a nuclear chain reaction and that it could generate energy.
 - **September 1st - World War Two begins.**
 - October 11th - The Einstein-Szilard letter is delivered to Roosevelt, advising him to look into nuclear fission as a weapon, as Germany may already be researching it.
 - October 21st - The Advisory Committee on Uranium meets for the first time.